 - Foreign Language Requirement

 To see an advisor regarding general advising issues, students are encouraged to either make an appointment or visit the Advising Office (204 Woolf Hall).
 To learn the current semester advising hours or make an appointment, email firstname.lastname@example.org or call the MAE Advising Office at (817) 272-2563.

 Note: The regular advising office hours are not for pre-registration advising.

-To change a course after the student has been advised; a student must complete and submit a new course change form with signature.
-If unable to come by room 204 Woolf Hall to fill out a new course change form, a student may complete, sign, and return the form either by fax or e-mail with attachment in PDF format to Ms. Pinegar (fax: 817-272-2952 or e-mail: email@example.com).
-Please do not e-mail the adviser directly.
+To change a course after the student has been advised, a student must complete and submit a new course change form with signature.
+If unable to come by room 204 Woolf Hall to fill out a new course change form, a student may complete, sign, and return the form either by fax or e-mail with attachment to fax: 817-272-2952 or e-mail: email@example.com.
+Please do not e-mail the advisor directly.